China: 'Most of Shanghai has ended virus spread, 1M remain under lockdown'

 About half of the 9,000 biggest industrial enterprises in Shanghai are back at work after controls that shut down most of the city starting in late March eased, said Fu Linghui, director of statistics for the National Bureau of Statistics.

-Private sector economists have China's economic growth forecasts for this year to as low as 2 percent, well below the ruling party target of 5.5 percent and last years 8.1 percent expansion.
+Private sector economists have China's economic growth forecasts for this year to be as low as 2 percent, well below the ruling party target of 5.5 percent and last year's 8.1 percent expansion.

 Despite such news, politics continues to drive the ruling party's response to the pandemic.
 Looking ahead to a key conclave later this year, party leaders said after a May 5 meeting that containing outbreaks would take priority over the economy.